 Lots to do, see, eat.
 Central location; walk to Downtown.
 A real Victorian 22 room home and roof deck with a City-feel!

 A second double bed and bath is available in the Loft; inquire about special pricing for Loft space if needed.

 Townhouse near Allegheny Commons Park in National Register Historic District Allegheny West; minutes to downtown Pittsburgh...Allegheny General Hospital, Heinz Field and PNC Park.
 Near River Heritage Trail for biking and walking, free subway, museums, stadiums.

-Large private 2nd floor guest room with private bath, soaking tub, double bed, dresser, refrigerator, microwave, kitchenette, desk.
+Large private 2nd floor guest room with adjoining bath, soaking tub, double bed, dresser, refrigerator, microwave, kitchenette, desk.
 Wi-Fi, Access to house kitchen, living room, weight room, secure lock, self-controlled heat, two roof decks.
 House built in 1870; had alcohol still in attic during Prohibition and shooting gallery in basement; quirky layout; eclectic furnishings; homemade soups, many kinds of teas; breakfast/sandwich shoppe next door; Thai quality restaurant nearby.

 Free subway to downtown Pittsburgh or walk in 15 minutes.
 Churches near-by.
 Use of washer, dryer, bicycles in summer;